 Andrew began 2004 by winning the men's pairs event at the GB Rowing Team Senior Trials with Alex Partridge and was selected for the men's eight that went to the Olympic Games in Athens and finished 9th.

-After achieving his Masters in Water Science, Policy & Management, Andrew's association with Thames Water has developed into an ambassadorial role supporting the company to make the tideway a better place to row.
+After achieving his Masters in Water Science, Policy & Management at Oxford, Andrew's association with Thames Water has grown into an ambassadorial role supporting the company to make the tideway a better place to row.

 Andrew is passionate about anti-doping and the pursuit of clean sport and in September 2013 he was appointed to the UK Anti-Doping Athlete Committee.